Chain Reaction (game show): Bonus Round

 The winning team then advances to the bonus round, which was different for each version.

-2006-2007 ("Instant Reaction" revival)
+2006 ("Instant Reaction" revival)

 For Lane's first series, the bonus round was a revival of "Instant Reaction" from the NBC version.
-The first two members gave clues by building questions, alternating one word at a time.
-If either clue giver gave more than one word in a row, built a clue that was not loosely in the form of a question, or said part of the answer, the clue givers had to move on to the next word.
+The first two members gave clues by building questions, alternating one word at a time (instead of two or more words).
+If either clue giver gave more than one word in a row, built a clue that was not loosely in the form of a question, or said part of the answer, the clue givers advanced to the next word.
 The third player could not see the answers but had to ring in to guess the answer to the question his/her partners were constructing.
 Once the guesser rang in, no more clues may be given on that word.
-Any team member could also pass as often as possible to throw out the current word.
+Any team member could also pass as often as possible to remove the current word.